Voyageur Canoeing

 This trip typically goes 6 days (5 nights).
 On the first day of the trip, you’ll arrive at Amnicon’s Base Camp (just 30 minutes outside Duluth) in the afternoon.
 You’ll meet your guides for the week and spend the afternoon preparing for your trip and learning everything you need to know before hitting the trail.
 We’ll close out the evening with a big campfire on our sandy beach on Lake Superior.

 Early the next morning you’ll pack your bags, load up the trailer, and head to the Apostle Islands!
 Each day you’ll paddle from island to island, singing songs and playing games in the boat to keep everyone paddling in time together.
-The days begin with First Word, a brief devotion designed to get the group on the same page and focused on God, and end with a Bible discussion around the campfire.
-There’s time to swim, play, and explore.
+Each day typcially begins with First Word, a brief group activity or discussion designed to give group members a chance to connect and learn together.
+Each day ends with Last Word, similar to First Word, but usually a little more in-depth, taking advantage of the evening atmosphere and a chance to relish in the beauty and adventures of the day together.
+During the day there’s time to swim, play, and explore.
 We try to give each group a “layover day” where you sleep 2 nights on the same island, which gives you extra time for things like visiting sea caves, lighthouses, and beaches.

 You’ll dig deep into life together, and be awed by the beauty of creation.
-You’ll learn that you’re capable of more than you knew, and that God is always with you.
+You’ll learn that you’re capable of more than you knew, and that experiences are sweeter when shared.

 frequently asked questions